Skip to content

 Folding bikes

-Follow the guidance of your operator.
+Follow the guidance of your bus driver.
 They know how to best support the safe movement of the passengers in the bus.

-2. Place your bike in one of the spaces for persons with mobility devices.
+2. Place your bike in one of the Cooperative Seating areas.
 These are the fold-up or flip-down seats at the front of the bus.
 Look for the Cooperative Seating logo.

 Bikes on the O-Train

-You can bring your bicycle on board O-Train Line 1 and 2 all year round.
+• You can bring your bicycle on board O-Train lines 1 2 4all year round.

 Customer boarding the O-Train with her bicycle.